 - Surfing in Kommetjie – nice waves for all levels, there is a board rental place near the beach.

-- Hiking in Cape Point National park, there are several short hikes as well as a 2-day hike with an overnight hut.
+- Hiking at Cape Point National Park.
+There are several short hikes as well as a 2-day hike with staying at an overnight hut.

 - Swimming, relaxing, and watching penguins at Boulder’s Beach.